 Comeback King, Brian Wise, continued on his rampage, registering an 8.5 high ride for a nice Backdoor drain-pipe which saw him advance into Round 5 behind local Keahi Parker.
 Wise has not competed in three years and in that time suffered back, neck and femur injuries in a serious car accident.
-A new outlook, a fiancé and determination to succeed have reversed his fortunes and his success through four rounds has firmed him as a sentimental favourite heading into the last day.
+A new outlook, a fiancé and determination to succeed have reversed his fortunes and his success through four rounds has firmed him as a sentimental favorite heading into the last day.

 "It’s about perseverance and staying alive and getting through this contest, I got stuck in a couple, I made one.
-I got a nice long ride, it opened up and it just barrelled the whole way.
+I got a nice long ride, it opened up and it just barreled the whole way.
 I’ve had a couple close ones, but I’m hanging in there, and keeping the dream alive and just doing what needs to be done.
 Every heat is a step closer," said Wise.

 Australian, Mitch Rawlins, revered as the most exciting young performer on the world stage, made his first appearance in the IBA Pipeline Pro in Round 5 and wasted no time in going for the big moves.
 The 27 year-old blasted into a looping reverse and stuck some critical rolls over the shallow reef to secure his place in Round 6 behind early standout Sacha Specker of South Africa.